KeithButler-WIT/movies-app/README.md

 ## Description

-A react app that used the [Movies-Api](https://github.com/KeithButler-WIT/movies-api) to work.
+A react app that uses the [Movies-Api](https://github.com/KeithButler-WIT/movies-api) to work.
+[Movies-Api](https://github.com/KeithButler-WIT/movies-api) is required for this app to function.

 ## Visuals